 Garmin Connect Training Plans includes running, cycling, and triathlon plans.
 If you select a running plan, there can sometimes be non-run workouts, which will be displayed like a note in your Training Plans or Training Calendar section of your Garmin device.

-As a runner, you can choose between a variety of different distance plans—5k, 10k, half marathon, and marathon—as well as plans like “Getting Started” and “Improving Your Fitness” available in several different levels.
-Some are also heart-rate based so that you can personalize them.
+As a runner, you can choose between a variety of different distance plans—5k, 10k, half marathon, and marathon—as well as plans like “Getting Started” and “Improving Your Fitness,” available in several different levels.
+Some are heart-rate based so that you can personalize them.

-If you’re training for a triathlon, they have two options—sprint triathlon and Olympic triathlon—available in two levels and heart-rate based and non-heart-rate based.
+If you’re training for a triathlon, there are two options—sprint and Olympic—available in two levels and heart-rate based and non-heart-rate based.

-These plans aren’t super personalized.
-Rather, it’s like seeing a plan online that you want to use and making it accessible on your watch so that it’s always there and you don’t have to write it down.
+As can be expected, these plans aren’t super-personalized.
+Rather, it’s like seeing a plan online that you want to use, and making it accessible on your watch and the Connect app.

 How Can Runners Access the Training Plans?